Updated on 20 August 2017

 A very cool option for a drink before or after dinner is Andy Wahloo on rue des Gravilliers.
-There’s a lovely courtyard with Moroccan inspired decor – no surprise that it’s owned by the Mazouz brothers who are behind Sketch and Momo in London.
+There’s a hidden Paris courtyard with Moroccan inspired decor – no surprise that it’s owned by the Mazouz brothers who are behind Sketch and Momo in London.

 A fun place for dinner is Le Grand Colbert, which film buffs will recognize from the film “Something’s Gotta Give” with Jack Nicholson and Diane Keaton.
 It’s a classic Parisian bistro serving up simple dishes like the roast chicken that Diane Keaton had in the film.

 One of our favourite secret things to do in Paris, this raised park was built on a disused viaduct and soars above the streets from Bastille to Vincennes.
 It’s a pleasant 4.7 kilometre scenic walk, which inspired the Highline in New York.

 You get a great view over the surrounding buildings like this Art Deco masterpiece.

 Below the viaduct, there are quite a few design shops and some good brunch spots like L’Arrosoir on Avenue Daumesnil.